vishnu350/st/README.md

 Modern terminal emulators have grown bloated, packing in features you'll never use, emulating obscure terminals you'll never need, and offloads to GPUs you'll never afford.

-Simple Terminal+ is a beautiful yet lightweight terminal (~100KB) with essential features and rock-solid stability for daily use.
+Simple Terminal+ is a beautiful yet lightweight Linux terminal (~100KB) with essential features and rock-solid stability for daily use.
 It is best used with tmux combined with a [nerd-fonts](https://www.nerdfonts.com/) of your choice.

 This is a fork of [st](https://st.suckless.org) that bundles a curated set of patches and quality-of-life features:
 - **Features SIXEL support!** Allows editors such as Neovim to display images via [plugins](https://github.com/3rd/image.nvim).